Wrongful Death Lawyers in Raleigh, NC

 What is the Statute of Limitations for Filing a Wrongful Death Claim?

-The survivors of an individual killed in an accident or a representative of the person’s estate has two years from the date of death to file a wrongful death lawsuit in North Carolina.
+The survivors of an individual killed in an accident or a representative of the person’s estate have two years from the date of death to file a wrongful death lawsuit in North Carolina.
 In certain cases, more than two years may be allowed to file a lawsuit.

-It is important to consult with a knowledgeable attorney as soon as possible about your family’s loss because of the amount of time needed to gather evidence and file a wrongful death lawsuit before expiration of the statute of limitations.
+It is important to consult with a knowledgeable attorney as soon as possible about your family’s loss because of the amount of time needed to gather evidence and file a wrongful death lawsuit before the expiration of the statute of limitations.

 Contact Our North Carolina Wrongful Death Lawyers Today

 If a loved one has died unexpectedly at the hands of another person in North Carolina, call the experienced wrongful death attorneys at Hardison & Cochran toll-free today at 800-434-8399, or fill out our online contact form.
-We represent families who have lost loved ones in wrongful deaths in Raleigh, Cary, Wake County, Research Triangle Park, Durham and elsewhere in the Triangle; in Fayetteville, Dunn, Southern Pines, Wilmington, Person County, Greensboro and the Triad; and across North Carolina.
+We represent families who have lost loved ones in wrongful deaths in Raleigh, Cary, Wake County, Research Triangle Park, Durham, and elsewhere in the Triangle; in Fayetteville, Dunn, Southern Pines, Wilmington, Person County, Greensboro, and the Triad; and across North Carolina.